RubixML/ML/README.md

 >- J. Blomer et al. (2016).
 Simple Methods for Initializing the EM Algorithm for Gaussian Mixture Models.

 ### K Means
 A fast online centroid-based hard clustering algorithm capable of clustering linearly separable data points given some prior knowledge of the target number of clusters (defined by *k*).
-K Means is trained with mini batch gradient descent using the within cluster distance as a loss function.
+K Means with inertia is trained using adaptive mini batch gradient descent and minimizes the inertial cost function.
+Inertia is defined as the sum of the distances between each sample and its nearest cluster centroid.

-##### Interfaces: Learner, Persistable, Verbose
+##### Interfaces: Learner, Online, Persistable, Verbose
 ##### Compatibility: Continuous

 #### Parameters: